RealTschoegl/opensourcebootcamp/_posts/2014-03-03-lesson-the-terminal.markdown

 index.html
 ```

-Now we are going to create another file in our file.
+Now we are going to create another file in our folder.

 ```bash
 ➜  Stuff  mkdir Cabinet